kyphan38/arca/assets/docs/1-foundations/operating system/1-processes/1-intro.md

   - How can the OS share the computer's hardware safely?
 - The answer is found in mechanisms built directly into the CPU

-Definitions: CPUs create isolation using different privilege levels
+Concepts: CPUs create isolation using different privilege levels

 - Unprivileged instructions: These are regular, safe commands, like adding numbers or reading a program's own data
 - Privileged instructions: These are sensitive, powerful commands that can affect the whole computer, like managing memory or accessing hardware